Thakur127/flight-status-and-notification/README.md

 ### Database

-for database, I used `PostgreSQL` and for Object Relation Mapping used a Python SQL Toolkit called [`SQLAlchemy`](https://www.sqlalchemy.org/), It provides a full suite of well known enterprise-level persistence patterns, designed for efficient and high-performing database access, adapted into a simple and Pythonic domain language.
+For database, I used `PostgreSQL` and for Object Relation Mapping used a Python SQL Toolkit called [`SQLAlchemy`](https://www.sqlalchemy.org/), It provides a full suite of well known enterprise-level persistence patterns, designed for efficient and high-performing database access, adapted into a simple and Pythonic domain language.
 And for database migration used, [`alembic`](https://alembic.sqlalchemy.org/en/latest/) is a lightweight database migration tool for usage with the SQLAlchemy Database Toolkit for Python.

 # 🐱‍💻 How to use code 🐱‍💻